isai7710/darksaber-nvim/README.md

 [link](https://github.com/folke/lazy.nvim) to lazy.nvim's repo, huge shout out to folke.
 To enter the lazy UI simply execute `:Lazy`.
 You can check lazy's health with `:checkhealth lazy`

-### opts vs. config in lazy
+### Plugin Configuration with lazy.nvim

+#### \*\*The `opts` Property\*\*

-The `opts` property should be used for straightforward plugin customizations.
-It is a table that gets automatically passed to the plugins setup function `require("some_plugin").setup()` without the need of writing it out AND if the config property is not set
+The `opts` property is used for simple and straightforward plugin configurations.
+It is a table that lazy.nvim automatically passes to the plugins setup function (`require("some_plugin").setup()`).
+This happens behind the scenes so you don't need to explicitly call the setup function yourself.
+The `opts` table is merged with the plugin's default options and is ideal for plugins that have a standard setup and don't require complex configurations.

+#### \*\*The `config` Property\*\*

-The `config` property is used for custom setup logic and possible plugin configurations too.
-Note however that this executes ONCE the plugin loads.
-This is useful for setting keymaps for the plugin or changing the colorscheme or something else ONCE the plugin loads.
-You can technically run require('plugin_name').setup({}) here and pass in some plugin customizations and it would work too.
+The `config` property is used for custom code or setup logic and finer control over plugin configurations too.
+It accepts a function that runs once the plugin loads.
+This property is useful for writing custom initialization logic, plugin-specific keymaps, autocommands, colorscheme changes, and more once the plugin loads.
+You can (and I think most plugins require you to) write require('plugin_name').setup({}) here to combine custom logic from before with standard configuration.

-Alternatively, if `config` and `opts` are set, you can conveniently pass the `opts` table into `config` and use it to further configure the plugin like this:
+Alternatively, you can use both `opts` and `config` if necessary by conveniently passing the `opts` table into `config` like this:

     config = function(_, opts)
         require("some_plugin").setup(opts)